 Use subscriber activity (opens, clicks, replies) to adjust cadence.
 People who interact with customers often can receive more, while inactive subscribers should receive less.

-List Hygiene and Consent Management Fundamentals
+List Hygiene, Unsubscribe Rates, and Consent Management Fundamentals

 Permission is non-negotiable.
 You need clean lists, clear consent, and a process that protects your brand.